ibisba/knowledgebook/content/protocols/creating/_index.en.md

 **Scope of IBISBA protocols**

 Each IBISBA protocol should cover a single Task.
-Before starting to write an IBISBA protocol, one should first identify which Task in the IBISBA Task Curation system would be covered by the protocol.
+Before starting to write an IBISBA protocol, you should first identify which Task in the IBISBA Task Curation system would be covered by the protocol.
 If no such Task can be identified, a new Task must be added to the Task Curation system.
 Protocols covering multiple Tasks should be divided into several smaller protocols to make them IBISBA-compatible.
 For example, if a protocol covers both: 1) preparation of electrocompetent cells and 2) transformation of electrocompetent cells, it should be divided into two protocols (i.e. “Preparation of electrocompetent cells” and “Transformation of electrocompetent cells”).
 If a protocol that covers multiple Tasks or a single Task only partially has been uploaded, the Main Protocol Curator will contact the Protocol Curator of the responsible organization.
-If two protocols for the same Task have been uploaded to the IBISBA Hub, the Main Curator will make the decision which one will be left in the IBISBA Hub and which one will be removed.
+If two protocols for the same Task have been uploaded to the IBISBA Hub, the Main Curator will make the decision which protocol will be left in the IBISBA Hub and which protocol will be removed.

 **Input, output and critical points**